20 things to do for under $20 in Hawaii

 It will cost you $25 to bring a car full of people here.
 For a family of four, that averages out to $6.25 per person.
 Hawaii Volcanoes National Park is one of the top attractions on the Big Island, and it’s affordable, too.

 Once you are inside, you can visit any of the park’s attractions.
-They are all included in the admission price, including entry to the Jagger Museum, the Sulphur Banks, Steam Vents, Thurston Lava Tube, Holei Sea Arch, and the park’s biggest attraction, Halema’uma’u Crater.
-Make sure you stay past sunset so that you can see red lava glow coming out from the crater.
-Click here for my guide to spending one day at Hawaii Volcanoes National Park.
+They are all included in the admission price, so you can explore the Jagger Museum, the Sulphur Banks, Steam Vents, Thurston Lava Tube, Holei Sea Arch, and the park’s biggest attraction, Halema’uma’u Crater.

 13. Tour a Kona Coffee Farm